 By Daren Mueller, Department of Plant Pathology and Microbiology

-Daren Mueller is an assistant professor in the Department of Plant Pathology and Microbiology.
-He can be reached at 515-460-8000 or e-mail firstname.lastname@example.org.
+Daren Mueller is an extension soybean pathologist and assistant professor in the Department of Plant Pathology and Microbiology.
+He can be reached at 515-460-8000 or email@example.com.